‣ Start by mixing the eggs and the sugar until it gets pale yellow (blanch the eggs).

 ‣ Let them get colder before taking them out of the molds.

-‣ If you want to add chocolate icing you can start melting it with a bain-marie (put water in a pan and the chocolate in a bowl floating on the water) or in the microwave (low power).
+‣ If you want to add chocolate icing, start melting it in a bain-marie (put water in a pot and the chocolate in a bowl floating over the water) or in the microwave (low power).

-‣ Be careful for this step, chocolate can get too warm fast and then won't stay liquid.
-(If this happens to you, keep the chocolate and make truffles, yeah that's what happened to me once ...)
+‣ Be careful for this step, chocolate can get too warm fast and turn back into solid.
+(If this happens to you, keep the chocolate and make truffles)

 ‣ You have the choice between 2 methods now.